United States Postal Service: International services

 In May 2007, the USPS restructured international service names to correspond with domestic shipping options.
 Formerly, USPS International services were categorized as Airmail (Letter Post), Economy (Surface) Parcel Post, Airmail Parcel Post, Global Priority, Global Express, and Global Express Guaranteed Mail.
 The former Airmail (Letter Post) is now First-Class Mail International, and includes small packages weighing up to 4 lb.
 Economy Parcel Post was discontinued for international service, while Airmail Parcel Post was replaced by Priority Mail International.
 Priority Mail International Flat-Rate packaging in various sizes was introduced, with the same conditions of service previously used for Global Priority.
-Global Express is now Express Mail International, while Global Express Guaranteed was unchanged.
+Global Express is now Priority Mail Express International, while Global Express Guaranteed was unchanged.
 All international package services come with USPS tracking up until the point it leaves the US, with further tracking availability dependent on the destination country.
 First-Class Mail letters and flats are not trackable.
-On September 29th, 2024, Global Express Guaranteed service was suspended to all destinations.
+On September 29, 2024, Global Express Guaranteed service was suspended to all destinations.

 One of the major changes in the updated naming and services definitions is that USPS-supplied mailing boxes for Priority and Express mail are allowed for international use.
 These services are offered to ship letters and packages to almost every country and territory on the globe.
 The USPS contracts with various commercial and freight airlines to transport mail and packages to their destination.
 The Fly America act of 1974 mandates that the postal service must use a US Flag Carrier whenever one is available, regardless of cost.
 Exceptions apply for destinations not served by US carriers.